zarf-dev/proposals/8-show-manifest-and-values/README.md

 - `zarf package show manifests [PACKAGE | DIRECTORY]` which would take either a package directory or an already built package.
 This both reads well and would maximize discoverability as the parent is `package`.
 The tradeoff is some confusion around command line flags.
 The `--create-set` and `--flavor` flags would not be applicable with an already built package.
 Additionally, the `--components` flag would only be applicable to already built packages, but could be made to work on package directories as a future enhancement.
 Clear help text for each flag and erroring out when an incorrect combination is used could mitigate user confusion here.

 - `zarf show manifests [DIRECTORY]` and `zarf show package manifests [PACKAGE]`.
-This is the most concise option and reads the best, however introducing the new root command `show` may limit discoverability.
+This is the most concise option and reads the best; however, introducing the new root command `show` may limit discoverability.
 With no other commands under `show` users may not notice the new root word.

 - `zarf package show manifests [PACKAGE]` and `zarf package show definition manifests [DIRECTORY]` This would have good discoverability, being under the `package` parent.
 However, `zarf package show definition manifests` is long at five words, and a word like `definition` may not be clearly articulate that the command is intended for package directories.